-- 1. One Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, signed by you and the attorney or representative, if you are represented by an attorney or representative; - 2.
-The originals of all supplementary sheets and supplementary statements submitted with your application; - 3.
-One copy of any additional supporting documentation; - 4.
-One copy of the evidence of your relationship to your spouse and unmarried children under 21 years of age that you are including in your application, if any; and - 5.
-One copy of the items listed above in your original package, except your photograph. - 6.
-Your fee payment by a check or money order.
+- One Form G-28, Notice of Entry of Appearance as Attorney or Representative, signed by you and the attorney or representative, if you are represented by an attorney or representative; - The originals of all supplementary sheets and supplementary statements submitted with your application; - One copy of any additional supporting documentation; - One copy of the evidence of your relationship to your spouse and unmarried children under 21 years of age to be included in your application, if any; and - Two copies of the items listed above in your original package, except your photograph.

 If you are including family members in your application, attach one additional package for each family member.
 Arrange each family member's package as follows:

-- 1. One copy of your completed, signed Form I-589 and supplementary sheets submitted with the original application.
-In Part A.II., staple in the upper right corner one passport-style photo of the family member to be included; and - 2.
-One copy of Form G-28, if any.
+- One copy of your completed, signed Form I-589 and supplementary sheets submitted with the original application.
+In Part A. II., staple in the upper right corner one passport-style photo of the family member to be included; and - One copy of Form G-28, if any.

-For example, if you include your spouse and two children, you should submit your original package, plus one duplicate for you, plus one package for your spouse and one package for each child, for a total of five packages.
+For example, if you include your spouse and two children, you should submit your original package, plus two duplicates for you, plus one package for your spouse and one package for each child, for a total of six packages.
 Be sure each has the appropriate documentation.

-NOTE: Any additional pages submitted should include your printed name (exactly as it appears in Part A.I. of the form), A-Number (if any), signature and date.
+NOTE: Any additional pages submitted should include your printed name (exactly as it appears in Part A. I. of the form), A Number (if any), signature and date.

 XI.
-Incomplete Asylum Applications
+Incomplete Asylum Applications.